 Shortly after sequestration went into effect, the National Debt Clock web-site began offering its conjecture on the economic impact of sequester.
 If you actually visit the site and watch the numbers change, you will note that our debt is still growing, rather than being paid down.
 The debt grows despite the money we are saving because of the sequestration.

 It sort of reminds you of those old 20th Century Sidewalk sales that offered to sell you something for less than normal price.
-You find yourself tempted even though you would never think about buying if it was not on sale.
+You find yourself tempted even though you would normally never think about buying because their is no need.
 One might offer the opinion that this website offers evidence that the salesman psychology has become institutionalized at the highest levels of our government.

 June 16, 2013 with Sequester - $16.87 Trillion

 Sequester is over.
 Many people have lost their Health Insurance.
 Many have signed up for Affordable Health Care.
 Leading politicians are in denial, and some claim that nobody has been negatively affected by the new law.
 That’s a politicians way of saying that America is full of nobodies.

 In politics, across the aisle consensus has been reached, with all concurring by action that the finger-pointing will continue.

 There is speculation that the national debt clock may soon be replaced by a new clock showing the rising costs in Health Care premiums.

 A billion dollars is offered for a perfect bracket in the NCAA tournament.
 For most of us, that is equivalent to correctly calling the flip of a coin 63 times in a row.
 Odds are 1 in 2^(63), or 1 in 9,223,372,036,854,775,808.